MattClarkson/CMakeCatchTemplate/README.md

-This is a simple project to demonstrate a reasonable structure for CMake/CTest and Catch based projects.
+This is a simple project to demonstrate a reasonable structure for CMake/CTest/Catch based projects.

-You can either
- 1. Clone this repo, and use directly
+The main way to use it is:
- 2. Export the project (download without a .git folder), and then rename all instances of MYPROJECT, myproject, MyProject and the namespace mp with names of your choice, and then rename the top-level project folder.
+ 1. Export the project (download without a .git folder)
+ 2. Rename all instances of MYPROJECT, myproject, MyProject and the namespace mp with names of your choice
+ 3. Rename the top-level project folder to the folder name of your choice.
+ 4. Check it all still builds.
+ 5. Commit it to your own git repository.

-The substitutions for the second option can be achieved manually or by editing and running `rename.sh`.
+The substitutions for the second part can be achieved manually or by editing and running `rename.sh`.
 Credit and thanks go to [ddervs](https://github.com/ddervs) for `rename.sh`.

 Note: Running `rename.sh` should be performed on a non-git folder and before running CMake for the first time.

 Overview
 --------

 The features provided are:
  1. Meta-Build, a.k.a.
-SuperBuild to download and build Boost, Eigen, OpenCV, glog, gflags, VTK and PCL.
+SuperBuild to optionally download and build Boost, Eigen, OpenCV, glog, gflags, VTK and PCL.
  2. A single library for the main functionality.
- 3. Unit tests, using Catch, and run with CTest - to enforce correctness and regression.
+ 3. Unit tests, using Catch, and run with CTest - to ensure correctness and enable regression testing.
  4. A single command line application - to give the end user a functioning program.
  5. KWStyle to check some basic code style - for consistent code style
  6. CppCheck to check some code features - for performance, style and correctness
  7. Doxygen config - for documentation
  8. CI build with Travis and appveyor (if project is open-source).
  9. CPack setup for GUI apps QtVTKApp and QMLDemo along with command line apps.

 Tested On
 -----------------------------